Cinema of Venezuela: Facilities

 The total number of cinema facilities in Venezuela in 2013 was 125; this is slightly up from the previous year, but still almost half of the figure in 2010.
 The number of total cinema screens, however, was the highest it has been in UNESCO records at 481, due to the steady increase in multiplex facilities.
 There were 84,493 cinema seats in the country this year, again a record, with the number of seats per screen consistently averaging ~180.

-Variety stated in 2017 that, whilst cinemas typically rely on concession stands to make a profit, popcorn and hot-dog buns are particularly scarce.
+Variety stated in 2017 that, while cinemas typically rely on concession stands to make a profit, popcorn and hot-dog buns are particularly scarce.
 The 2017 Venezuelan protests also affected cinemas after four Caracas cinema facilities were tear gassed by the government.
 However, the article pitted such barriers to cinema profit against the peoples' rising "demand for escapist fare".

 The organisation Gran Cine operates free film festivals, with public mobile cinemas across the country, to enable more people to watch films from around the world.